Home

 Filter replacement costs are consistent with the IQAir's premium price, but have held steady as air purifier prices have risen.

-Using 9 months as prefilter life HEPA at 3 years, and a year and a half for the V5 cell, a typical user could expect $209 annually in filter costs.
+Using 9 months as prefilter life, estimated HEPA replacement at 3 years, and a year and a half for the V5 cell, a typical user with a relatively clean home could expect $209 annually in filter costs.

 Tests of IQAir Efficiency